• Skip to primary navigation

 This is easy.
 No mixer required!
 You’ll just need two bowls – one large and one small.

-1. Mix dry ingredients – In a large bowl, combine flour, pumpkin pie spice, baking soda, and salt.
+1. Mix dry ingredients – In a large bowl, combine flour, pumpkin pie spice, baking powder, and salt.
 Use a whisk to do this and make sure that the pumpkin pie spice looks evenly distributed.

 2. Mix wet ingredients – In a smaller bowl, whisk together egg, egg yolk, brown sugar, applesauce, vegetable oil, and vanilla extract